Shopify/mobile-buy-sdk-ios/README.md

 1. Create a cart.
 2. Transform cart into a Checkout.
 3. Add information to the Checkout.
-4. Post a credit card to our card store (optional if using ApplePay).
-5. Complete the checkout with the stored credit card (or an ApplePay token).
+4. Complete the checkout using an ApplePay token (or use a credit card).
 6. Poll until the payment job completes.
 7. Bask in the glory of a created order.

+We highly recommend that you use ApplePay as the sole source of payment within your application, even if this SDK supports payment by credit card as well.
+Please familiarize yourself with the [Mobile PCI Standards](https://www.pcisecuritystandards.org/documents/Mobile_Payment_Security_Guidelines_Developers_v1.pdf) before including a full credit card checkout flow in your application.

 ## Flow Examples